zsparal/api-documentation/source/reference/v2/refunds-api/create-order-refund.rst

    :organization_access_tokens: true
    :oauth: true

-When using the Orders API, :doc:`refunds </payments/refunds>` should be made against the Order.
-When using *pay after delivery* payment methods such as *Klarna Pay later* and *Klarna Slice it*, this ensures that your customer will receive credit invoices with the correct product information on them and generally have a great experience.
+When using the Orders API, refunds should be made for a specific order.

+When using *pay after delivery* payment methods such as *Klarna Pay later* and *Klarna Slice it*, your customer will receive a credit invoice with more information about the refunded products.

-However, if you want to refund arbitrary amounts you can use the :doc:`/reference/v2/refunds-api/create-refund` for Pay later and Slice it.
+If you want to refund arbitrary amounts, however, you can also use the :doc:`Create payment refund endpoint </reference/v2/refunds-api/create-payment-refund>` for Pay later and Slice it by creating a refund on the payment itself.

 If an order line is still in the ``authorized`` status, it cannot be refunded.
 You should :doc:`cancel it instead </reference/v2/orders-api/cancel-order-lines>`.
 Order lines that are ``paid``, ``shipping`` or